butttcoin/ButtCoinV2/source/other/polls/ownership/readme.md

 ### OPTION 2: Leave it as is.

-This is what the pros and cons to option 1.
+This is what the pros and cons are to option 1.

 Option 2 is same as 1 but with everything enabled.

 Pros:
 - There is no central authority.